 Before you decide to “do it yourself” or hire the least expensive painter you can find, here are some points to consider that suggest the lowest price may not be the best value.

 Safety: Painting can be hazardous work, whether its working on a ladder or dealing with solvents and dust.
 Hiring a professional contractor means you don’t have to worry about these problems.

 Preparation: Getting the surface properly prepared makes all the difference.
 C.C.P. knows the value of preparation and do it right.
-Knowing Paints and How to Apply Them: The choices today are more complicated than just oil or latex, and C.C.P. will know what works, how to use it, and will have the right tools for the job
+Knowing Paints and How to Apply Them: The choices today are more complicated than just oil or latex, and a St. Louis House Painter like C.C.P. will know what works, how to use it, and will have the right tools for the job

 Clean-up and Disposal: Hiring a professional contractor like C.C.P. means you don’t have to worry about dealing with paint residues and other leftovers.
 Professionals will know how to handle hazardous wastes that may be part of the job.
 How to Choose the Right Contractor for Your Project Once you have decided to contract with someone to do a particular painting and decorating project, how do you go about selecting the right firm?
 Do you make your selection on price, size of company, years in business, or other criteria?

 Reputable contractors will encourage the use of a written contract.
 This contract should clearly explain the scope of the work to be performed.
 It should also cover such items as surfaces to be painted, methods and extent of surface preparation, time schedules for the project, and payment procedures.